 Well there are countless ways in which water can spill onto your floor but some common ones include:

 overflows from sinks and toilets, appliance leaks such as dishwashers and washing machines, and of course broken pipes all seeping into your hardwood floors.

 Now, the first thing somebody with water damaged flooring asks is….

-Can it be restored or does it have to be replaced?
+Can my water damage flooring be restored or does it have to be replaced?

 That is what we’ll aim to answer for you,

-So whether you have water damaged carpeting, laminate, engineered hardwood, or even solid hardwood floors, this article will help you understand and give you the information you need to better assess your current situation.
+So whether you have water damaged carpeting, water damaged laminate, water damaged engineered hardwood, or even wet solid hardwood floors, this article will help you understand and give you the information you need to better assess your current situation.